Your senses tingle as the rich aromas send you into orbit with anticipation of that first delectable bite.

 Serve with toasted sourdough.

-(Caracoles can be eaten raw on the beach.
+This vacation food memory is a favorite!
+Caracoles can be eaten raw on the beach.
 Smash one open, clean out the stomach and foot and pop it in your mouth.
-If that pushes your foodie envelope too far, take them back to your kitchen and try this simple recipe.)
+If that pushes your foodie envelope too far, take them back to your kitchen and try this simple recipe.

 3lbs of caracoles (or clams)